 Spawning WUA for winter-run Chinook salmon was determined by USFWS (2003a) for a range of flows in the three segments of the Sacramento River between Keswick Dam and the Battle Creek confluence (Figure 11K-1).
 About 46% of winter-run redds occur with Segment 6, which stretches 2 miles from Keswick Dam to the ACID Dam (Table 11K-1), and most of the remainder occur within Segment 5, which lies between the ACID Dam and the Cow Creek confluence, a distance of 18.5 miles.

-To estimate changes in winter-run spawning WUA that would result from Alternatives 1–3, the flow versus spawning habitat WUA relationship developed for each of the three segments was used with mean monthly CALSIM II flows for the corresponding segments of the river under Alternatives 1–3 and the NAA during the winter-run spawning and incubation period (April through October (Table 11A-2 in Appendix 11A, Aquatic Species Life Histories; hereinafter referred to as Appendix 11A).
+To estimate changes in winter-run spawning WUA that would result from Alternatives 1–3, the flow versus spawning habitat WUA relationship developed for each of the three segments was used with mean monthly CALSIM II flows for the corresponding segments of the river under Alternatives 1–3 and the NAA during the winter-run spawning period (April through August (Table 11A-2 in Appendix 11A, Aquatic Species Life Histories; hereinafter referred to as Appendix 11A).

 Differences in winter-run spawning WUA under Alternatives 1–3 and the NAA were examined using the grand mean spawning WUA for each month of the spawning period under each water year type and all water year types combined.
 In the tables of results, means that differed by >5% were highlighted in red for >5% reductions or green for >5% increases to flag the largest differences.
-The means differ by less than 5% for most months and water year types, but mean WUA in Segment 6 under Alternatives 1–3 is 5% to 6% lower than WUA under the NAA in May of critically dry years and is 5% to 8% higher in September of and October of critically dry years (Table 11K-2).
-WUA is also up to 9% higher for Alternative 3 in above normal years in September and October.
+The means differ by less than 5% for most months and water year types, but mean WUA in Segment 6 under Alternatives 1–3 is 5% to 6% lower than WUA under the NAA in May of critically dry years (Table 11K-2).
 In Segment 5, WUA consistently differs little between Alternatives 1–3 and the NAA (Table 11K-3).
 In Segment 4, WUA in May of critically dry years under Alternatives 1–3 and WUA in June and August of above normal and/or below normal years under Alternative 3, are slightly greater than WUA under the NAA (Table 11K-4).
-In September of above normal years WUA under Alternative 3 is about 7% lower than that under the NAA.

 These results indicate that in May of critically dry years, Alternatives 1–3 would result in reductions of spawning habitat in Segment 6 and increases of spawning habitat in Segment 4.
-In most other months, more increases than decreases in spawning habitat were predicted.
 Note that spawning habitat conditions for winter-run are much more important in Segment 6 than in Segment 4.
 In general, Alternatives 1–3 are not expected to substantially affect winter-run spawning WUA.

 Table 11K-2.
 Winter-run Spawning WUAa in the Sacramento River, Segment 6, and Percent Differences (in parentheses) between the No Action Alternative (NAA) and Alternatives 1–3 (Alt 1A, Alt 1B, Alt 2, and Alt 3).